 In this lesson, students will understand the importance of sustainability in sports, learn the rules for recycling, and discover simple tips for keeping the Earth clean.
-They will explore how sustainability practices can be applied during events like March Madness and identify how innovation has helped environmental conservation.
+They will explore how sustainability practices can be applied during events like March Madness and identify opportunities for community service related to environmental conservation.

 LESSON (5 minutes): To be completed on the challenge platform Begin the lesson by discussing the concept of sustainability and its importance for the planet.
-Explain how sport events, large and small, can have significant environmental impacts.
-Introduce the idea that science and innovation play crucial roles in developing sustainable practices that can minimize sports' impacts.
+Explain how sports events, large and small, can have significant environmental impacts.
+Introduce the idea that science and innovation play crucial roles in developing sustainable practices that can minimize these impacts.